MENDU-SREEKANTH-REDDY/MINI-PROJECT/README.md

-# MINI-PROJECT
+# SPOTIFY-CLONE
-Made this mini projext of spotify clone using html and css.
+This mini-project was built using HTML and CSS, with a focus on Flexbox and Grid for layout and responsive design.